sayanarijit/sayanarijit.github.io/src/site/notes/software development.md

 For me, software development is the most exciting part of [[programming]].

-It is different thing from [[software engineering]] but in practice, the distinction often gets blurry.
+It is different from [[software engineering]] but in practice, the distinction often gets blurry.

 There are many ways to develop software.
 Most popular of them are: